 Girl, you weren't dreaming.
 These delicious Pop-Tarts in cereal form were very real, for a limited time.
 Long live '90s cereals.

-Who wouldn't want to turn into a silver puddle and have mad basketball skills?
+wouldn't want to turn into a silver puddle and have mad basketball skills?
 Capri Sun promised only the raddest outcome to their consumers.
+15 Snapple

 Oh, the Snapple Lady.
 She doled out advice and made people obssessed with Snapple for years.
 Truly a legend.